Death, Tragedy, and the great Texan Beyond

 The Extended Tour route (optional) is ½ mile in length.

 Depending on walking pace, the Standard Tour route should take approximately one hour to complete.
-Tour groups should allot an extra 30 minutes to complete the Extended Tour route.
+Tour groups should allow an extra 30 minutes for completing the Extended Tour route.

 Please arrive at the designated meeting location fifteen minutes before the start of the tour to ensure that you have plenty of time to find parking in downtown San Antonio.
 Tours are held regardless of weather conditions (unless severe storms are forecasted).

 Tickets for the San Antonio Old Town Ghost Tour must be purchased in advance.
 Click here to purchase tickets.
 You will not need to bring your ticket or mobile pass with you once you have reserved your spot online.
 Just be sure to bring your photo ID, your walking shoes, and a sense of adventure!

 Adult tickets are $19; children under 12 are $12.
 The Extended Tour costs an additional $5 per person.

 Click here to purchase tickets.

 You must attend the tour for the date and time that you purchased it.
 Ghost tours are held rain or shine.
 You may reschedule your tour with prior approval, subject to a rescheduling fee.

-Free and paid parking are available at nearby lots.
+Free and paid parking is available at nearby lots.
 Please check your time and meeting location in advance so that you have plenty of time to arrive at the meeting location.
 We recommend arriving at least fifteen minutes early to ensure that you are not late.

 Reasons to take the River City Ghosts tour